 It’s still quite a challenge though as the cars move very quickly …practice your panning techniques before you go!

-Whatever your next adventure is – don’t forget to take your camera!
+So whatever your next adventure is – don’t forget to take your camera!

 Happy snapping everyone.